MaiHai999/DetectURLPhsing/README.md

 # URL Phishing Detection

-This project implements a URL phishing detection system using Region-based Convolutional Neural Networks (RCNN) to classify URLs as safe or potentially harmful.
+This project implements a URL phishing detection system using a combination of Convolutional Neural Networks (CNN) and Long Short-Term Memory networks (LSTM) to classify URLs as safe or potentially harmful.
 The backend is built with Python Flask, providing an API to receive URLs and return their safety status.

 ## Features